biomguler/G-WASPiper/README.md

 | --sfn   | strand_file.csv   | Name of strand file                              |
 | --psf   | data   | Path for strand file                             |

-# Optinal- If your data in the plink format skip this step.
-# If you have Finalreport file and want to convert it to plink (bed, bim,fam)
-# Illumina final report to Igen files
-# Note please change input name and path in the R script
+- ***Important notes***
-# Please add phenotype and sex information by modifing R script to .fam file if it is availble
+  - Please add phenotype and sex information by modifing R script to .fam file if it is availble
-# Before running this script you need to find strand file from service provider
+  - Before running this script you need to find correct strand file from service provider
-# Please change strand file link before running!!!

-# outputs:
+#### Script 2: Final report to plink files: ***finalreport2plink.R***

 ### Step 2: QC
 # Now, you should have Pheno03 .fam .bim .bed in the raw_plink folder